rdev/expressx/README.md

 - Improved exported build setup
 - Support for promise return in app initializer function
 - `includeInBuild` config option for copying custom assets to build directory
+- New `prepareServer` export in `app.js` for manipulating HTTP server instance
 - De-Yarn

 ## I already have Gulp.
 What's in it for me?